 What We Do?

-TianHeng Consulting Inc. can help you with UN 38.3 testing and fulfill the China’s new regulations.
+TianHeng Consulting Inc. can help you for the UN 38.3 testing and to get the China Air / Sea Safe Transportation Certificates.
 We guarantee best pricing and lead time.

 We offer the complete suite of service Including: